Roman-HLIS-Cosmology-PIT/cocoa_photoz/README.md

-Steps to run an evaluation and a mcmc with the PCA model for n(z)
+## PCA model for n(z)

+## Installation
 Assuming you already have CoCoA installed, follow these steps:

-1) cd cocoa/Cocoa
+1) cd cocoa/Cocoa.
+Assuming that you're awalys in this path, proceed to:
 2) git clone git@github.com:diogohf/cocoa_photoz.git
 3) Copy and past the following files into the Roman Real folders likelihood, interface, and data:
     cp cocoa_photoz/modifications/roman_real/likelihood/* projects/roman_real/likelihood/